 Medik8 Liquid Peptides vs Drunk Elephant B-Hydra: Which Is Better in 2026?

 A firming serum vs a hydrating serum — two products that look similar on the shelf but serve entirely different skin needs.
-Medik8 Liquid Peptides uses copper tripeptide-1 to stimulate collagen production over 8-12 weeks.
-Drunk Elephant B-Hydra skips hyaluronic acid entirely and hydrates with pineapple ceramide and fruit extracts for instant plumping.
+Medik8 Liquid Peptides firming serum uses copper tripeptide-1 to stimulate collagen production over 8-12 weeks.
+Drunk Elephant B-Hydra gel hydrator skips hyaluronic acid entirely and hydrates with pineapple ceramide and fruit extracts for instant plumping.
 Medik8 is significantly more expensive than B-Hydra but targets a deeper structural concern.
 The real question is whether your skin needs firming or hydration — or both.

 Quick Verdict: Medik8 wins for long-term anti-aging and firming — copper peptides address the underlying cause of skin laxity.
 Drunk Elephant wins for immediate plumping, lightweight texture, and oily-skin compatibility.
 These are fundamentally different products solving different problems.
 Most people benefit from having both in their routine.